 This cross-department program provides a reduction in the fees charged for income eligible families with children so that they can participate in the recreational and cultural programs offered throughout the year.
 Screening of household income determines the eligibility for this program.
 Fee reduction is granted by the Park and Recreation Department based on this certification.

 Holiday Donors - Anyone interested in donating food items or gifts for the holidays, please contact Kristen Schechter, Town of Cheshire Social Worker at 203-271-6690.
-The deadline to contact us for Thanksgiving is November 9, 2012.
-All donations of food and gift certificates for Thanksgiving must be delivered to Social Services by November 13, 2012.
-To donate for the Christmas program contact the office by November 13, 2012.

 This program is available to any family experiencing financial difficulty.
 School supplies, backpacks and shoe vouchers are available.
 A limited supply of these items is available in August and September each year.

 These services are provided by the Town Social Worker.
 Social services cases include individuals experiencing financial difficulties, seeking rental or mortgage assistance, facing shutoff notices on utilities, housing issues, legal referrals, food assistance, unemployment, and disability.
 In addition, in conjunction with the Cheshire Police Department, intervention is provided for individuals experiencing a variety of crises including domestic violence, family disputes, juvenile disputes, grief counseling, divorce, and custody issues.

 The Salvation Army provides crisis assistance to needy residents.
 The Social Worker will meet with the client, make an assessment and provide assistance depending upon their needs.
 Vouchers to the Salvation Army Thrift Store are also available.
 During the month of December, volunteers assist with the kettle collection.

 The Town of Cheshire offers a variety of Local Elderly Tax Relief Programs for eligible residents.